katsign/portfolio2.0/README.md

 Hey, I'm Kat. 👋 A digitally-native digital creative.

 I'm a full-stack web developer with an emphasis on design, front-end UIs and simplified user experiences.
 This repo contains the source code for my web development portfolio built with React.
-View six recent projects I've created and contributed to alongside my contact info.
+View six recent projects I've created and contributed to alongside my resume and contact info.

 ## *Featured Projects*